 Specific supplements such as prebiotic and probiotic supplements seek to only provide what is required without anything else.

-Unexplained abdominal pains, diarrhea, constipation can be signs of digestive distress.
-To relieve and prevent such discomfort, you can look to take supplements rich in prebiotics to help rejuvenate and maintain a healthy digestive system.
+Unexplained abdominal pains, diarrhoea, or constipation can be signs of digestive distress.
+To relieve and prevent such discomfort, you can take supplements rich in prebiotics to help and maintain a healthy digestive system.

-All ingredients used in the powdered mix are plant-based which includes
+All ingredients used in the powdered mix are plant-based which include:

 - Oligo powder